Dr Paul Worth

 BM BCh PhD FRCP

-"Spire Cambridge Lea provides excellent treatment for patients in a relaxed, friendly atmosphere.
-Its location just off the A14, away from the hustle and bustle of the centre of Cambridge, makes it easily accessible for my patients.
-If I need an opinion about a patient from another specialty, I have access to a wide range of different medical and surgical specialties, represented by expert colleagues, many of whom are national and international opinion leaders in their respective fields."
+"Spire provides excellent treatment for patients in a relaxed, friendly atmosphere.
+If I need an opinion about a patient from another speciality, I have access to a wide range of consultants available."

 I trained in medicine at Cambridge and Oxford Universities qualifying in 1992.
 I trained in neurology in London including at the National Hospital for Neurology and Neurosurgery.
-My PhD was awarded after a period of 3 years as a MRC Clinical Training Fellow at the Institute of Neurology, London, for research into the genetics of Parkinson’s disease and cerebellar ataxias.
+My PhD was awarded after a period of three years as a MRC Clinical Training Fellow at the Institute of Neurology, London, for research into the genetics of Parkinson’s disease and cerebellar ataxias.
 I was appointed consultant neurologist in Norwich in 2004 where I led and developed the clinical services for Parkinson’s which were cited on the Parkinson's UK website as an example of best practice.
-I have been a consultant in neurology at Addenbrooke’s Hospital in Cambridge and the West Suffolk Hospital in Bury St Edmunds since 2013.
+I have been a consultant in neurology at Addenbrooke’s Hospital in Cambridge since 2013.

-I am a member of Council of the Association of British Neurologists with particular responsibility for development of UK neurology guidelines.
-I am a member of the UK DeNDRoN Parkinson’s Clinical Studies Group which was set up with the aim of identifying gaps in our knowledge and to help develop ideas and prioritise research into Parkinson’s and related conditions.
+My previous leadership roles have included the Parkinson’s Excellence Network eastern region and specialty lead for research in neurological disorders and Parkinson’s in the Clinical Research Network (Eastern), member of Council of the Association of British Neurologists with particular responsibility for development of UK neurology guidelines.
+I am a member of the UK Parkinson’s Clinical Studies Group to identify gaps in our knowledge and to help develop ideas and prioritise research into Parkinson’s and related conditions.

 I teach and lecture regularly on various aspects of Parkinson’s disease, dystonia, ataxia and other movement disorders at national and international meetings including the Royal Institution of Great Britain and I am a faculty member of the Parkinson’s Academy.
 I have led and taken part in numerous UK multi-centre and international research studies.
 I was ‘champion’ for the Parkinson’s Best Practice Tariff which incentivises hospitals to provide good care in accordance with NICE guidelines.